Listen audio version

 Being a professional blogger for the past ten years, I have had my fair share of ups and downs

-Today, I’m sharing with you one decision that I took almost four years ago that has changed the course of my blogging career, quite dramatically.
+Today, I’m sharing with you one decision that I took almost four years ago that has changed the course of my blogging career, dramatically.

 So what happened four years back that changed the course of ShoutMeLoud and my blogging journey?